temetvince/alaankwa-installer/.github/README.md

 # Alaankwa Installer

-- This tool helps you install the latest version of [Alaankwa](https://github.com/temetvince/alaankwa) on top of Litcube's Universe (LU) or Star Wars Litcube's Universe (SWLU).
+- This tool helps you install the latest version of [Alaankwa](https://github.com/temetvince/alaankwa) on top of Litcube's Universe (LU), Star Wars Litcube's Universe (SWLU), or SWLU's Galaxy in Chaos addon (GiC).

 ## Download the Install Script